LeifHuenderML/Automata/docs/Architecture/architecture.md

 ### CellManager Technical Details

-- Implements efficient data structures (e.g., arrays, matrices) to store the state of each cell and to perform batch updates on the grid.
+- Implements efficient data structures (arrays, matrices) to store the state of each cell and to perform batch updates on the grid.
 - Employs optimized algorithms for updating cells based on cellular automata rules, minimizing unnecessary calculations.
 - Facilitates the extension of cell behavior through a well-defined inheritance hierarchy, where each subclass of `Cell` can override specific methods to alter its behavior.

 #### Subclasses of Cell

 - `BaseCell`: Implements the basic Conway's Game of Life logic.
-It includes methods for calculating the next state based on the traditional rules (e.g., underpopulation, overpopulation, reproduction).
+It includes methods for calculating the next state based on the traditional rules (underpopulation, overpopulation, reproduction).
-- `CustomCell`: Implements variations of the basic logic or entirely new rules for more complex behavior.
-This can include cells with different survival rules, reproduction rates, or interactions with other types of cells.
+- `HighLife`: Inherits the base class `Cell`, but adds the ability for cells to come to life if there are exactly six neighboring cells.
+- `The Rainbow Game of Life`: Inherits the any `Cell` class, but colors cells based on the average color of parent cells.
+- `Dynamic`: Inherits the any `Cell` class, but adds a vast aditional set of rules that dynamically change during game play causing the RL Model to have to be good at adapting to a more general set of environmental changes.

 ## 3. RLEngine

 ### RLEngine Responsibilities

-- Manages the reinforcement learning aspect using the PyTorch API, a powerful library for machine learning and neural network computation.
+- Manages the reinforcement learning aspect using the C++ PyTorch API, a powerful library for machine learning and neural network computation.
 - Trains models to learn optimal strategies under different conditions by interacting with the game environment, receiving feedback, and adjusting strategies based on the rewards received.
 - Interfaces with CellManager to apply learned strategies to the cell grid and observe the results, effectively allowing the AI to control aspects of the game or simulate intelligent behavior.

 ### RLEngine Technical Details

-- Implements reinforcement learning algorithms (e.g., Q-learning, policy gradients) that can operate on the state representations provided by the CellManager.
+- Implements reinforcement learning algorithms (Q-learning, policy gradients) that can operate on the state representations provided by the CellManager.
 - Uses PyTorch's automatic differentiation and neural network modules to build and train models that can predict the value of actions or directly output optimal actions.
 - Integrates with the game loop, allowing the AI to periodically receive state updates, perform actions, and receive feedback in the form of rewards.